zstackio/doc/userManual/identity.rst

 can pre-defined some templates (e.g. images, instance offerings, disk offerings, l3 networks) so non-admin accounts(usually registered by customers) can use those templates to create VMs.
 See API :ref:`ShareResource <share resources>`.

+Resources can be shared to specified accounts or all accounts.
+When the API :ref:`ShareResource <share resources>` is called with the parameter *toPublic* set to true, the resources specified in *resourceUuids* are shared to all accounts, otherwise they are shared to accounts specified in *accountUuids*.
+When you revoke the shared resources by the API :ref:`RevokeSharing <revoke sharing>`, you can specify *accountUuids* to revoke resources from certain accounts, or can set *toPublic* to true to revoke resources that have been shared to all accounts.

 .. note:: In this version as the concept *role* has not been supported, other accounts can only read shared resources.
           That is to say, other accounts can query shared resources and use them (e.g. use images to create VMs) but cannot perform operations on them, for example, other accounts cannot delete a shared image.